Petzl GriGri 2 Review: The Best Belay Device?

 For most users, a GriGri 2 will last a few years with no problems.
 And because of its popularity, it is almost always on sale at one outlet or another.

-Still, an ATC-Guide is $70 less.
+Still, an ATC-Guide is significantly cheaper.
 While we consider the safety and functionality of the GriGri 2 to be well worth the price, many climbers get by just fine with the cheaper option.